 All Public Open Spaces shall be at grade level and shall be accessible to the public at posted times.

-The ground level of a Public Open Space shall be a combination of paving, lawn or ground cover integrated in design with trees and shrubs.
+The ground level of a Public Open Space shall be a combination of paving, lawn, or ground cover integrated in design with trees and shrubs.
 Fountains, sculptures, and works of art are encouraged.
 Plantings or fixtures shall not obstruct sight visibility triangles at Street intersections.

 Stormwater management improvements shall be integrated with the final landscape design as aesthetically and visually pleasing design elements.